lawremi/Sprocket/README.md

 	else defaults to Biome).
 The default is "Biome," although it will change to "Position" when a bug that crashes the game with COG, ATG, and Mystcraft is resolved.

+	Active:

+	By default, ores will be distributed based on the first distribution choice in "Distributions".
+Set this option to "no" for an ore, and its default distribution will be set to "none".

 In any event, enjoy, and I hope you find this utility useful!